M-Pineapple/member-berries-apple-mcp/README.md

 - **"Don't forget about that presentation at 2pm!"** - Proactive reminders
 - **"I see you created that project outline"** - Tracks your notes

-Built on the excellent apple-mcp by [@dhravya](https://github.com/dhravya), stripped down to essentials, and enhanced with a memory layer that makes conversations feel natural.
+Built on the excellent apple-mcp by, stripped down to essentials, and enhanced with a memory layer that makes conversations feel natural.

 ## ✨ Key Features